soldier bench pressing in the field with a spotter during tactical fitness training

 When readiness is low, loading heavy or chasing high-quality work doesn't just fail to produce good adaptation, it actively raises injury risk, disrupts recovery cycles, and drags fatigue forward into the days that follow.
 The body is least able to absorb stress at exactly the moment you're most tempted to impose it.
 "Just pushing through" rarely buys progress and usually costs it, trading one stubborn session for a week of blunted output and elevated risk.

+One line worth drawing here: low readiness and an actual injury are not the same problem.
+Fatigue that fades as the week resets is normal.
+Pain that's sharp, localized, getting worse, or still there when the fatigue has cleared is not a readiness question, and no scoring system on this page is the right tool for it.
+Get it looked at by a qualified professional.
 This mismatch is what separates fit professionals who get injured or stagnate from athletes who steadily improve.
 The contrast post on readiness vs fitness draws this distinction more precisely and explains what it means for how training should be applied day to day.

-Real World Examples of Being Fit but Not Ready
+Real-World Examples of Being Fit but Not Ready

 None of this is abstract.
 The fit-but-not-ready gap shows up most clearly in athletes whose numbers on paper say they should dominate a session they then struggle through.
 The fitness is real and measurable; the readiness to express it that day simply isn't there.